WQD | DW Capacity Development

 Small Water Systems

-ADEQ undertakes numerous efforts to improve the technical, managerial and financial capacity of existing water systems.
-These efforts include: extensive technical assistance, operator and management trainings, sanitary survey follow up and financial assistance.
+ADEQ undertakes numerous efforts to improve the technical, managerial, and financial capacity of existing water systems.
+These efforts include extensive technical assistance, operator and management training, sanitary survey follow-up, and financial assistance.